jradrion/TEFLoN/README.md

     -l1 <level of the hierarchy file to guide initial TE search> #it is recommended to use the lowest level in the hierarchy file (i.e. "hier_level_1" for data without user-curated hierarchy)
     -l2 <level of the hierarchy to cluster similar TEs> #same level of the hierarchy used in -l or higher (clustering at higher levels will reduce the number of TE instances found and improve accuracy in determining the TE type)
-    -q <map quality threshold> #mapped reads with map qualities lower than this number will be discarded -exclude [newline separated file containing thet name of any te families to exclude from analysis] #these names must match names from column -l1 from the hierarchy file
+    -q <map quality threshold> #mapped reads with map qualities lower than this number will be discarded -exclude [newline separated file containing the name of any TE families to exclude from analysis] #these names must match names from column -l1 from the hierarchy file
     -sd [insert size standard deviation] #used to manually override the insert size sd identified by samtools stat (check this number in the generated stats.txt file to ensure it seems more or less correct based on knowledge of sequencing library!)
     -cov [coverage override] #used to manually override the estimated coverage if you get the error: "Warning: coverage could not be estimated"
     -t [number of threads]